tari-project/tari/RFC/src/RFC-0201_TariScript.md

 The most obvious drawback to TariScript is the effect it will have on blockchain size.
 The addition of the script and script signature, it also adds a public key to every UTXO.
 This can eventually be pruned, but will increase storage and bandwidth requirements.

 Input size in a block will now be much bigger as each input was previously just a commitment and an OuputFeatures.
 Each input now includes a script,input_data, script_signature and extra public key.
 This could be improved by not sending the input again, but just sending the hash of the input, input_data and script_signature.
 But this will still be larger than inputs are currently.

+Every header will also be bigger as it includes an extra blinding factor that will not be pruned away.

 The additional range proof validations and signature checks significantly hurt performance.
 Range proof checks are particularly expensive but we dont increase the number.
 To improve overall block validation, batch range proof validations should be employed to mitigate this expense.